Royals vs. Nationals Player Props Betting Odds

 |0

-- Perez heads into this game looking to extend his two-game hit streak.
-During his last five outings he is batting .263 with a double, two home runs, a walk and three RBI.
+- Witt Jr. has picked up at least one hit in three games in a row.
+During his last five outings he is batting .333 with a double, two home runs and six RBI.

 |Opponent